moranneil/pands-problem-set/README.md

 ## Question 1 sumupto.py

-This is a program that prompts for a positive integer and calculates the sum of all the number from 1 to that number, and outputs this number.
-The program also checks the inputed value to ensure its a positive number using a while loop and if is not it reprompts the user
+This is a program that prompts for a positive integer and calculates the sum of all the numbers from 1 to that number and outputs this number.
+The program also checks the inputted value to ensure its a positive number using a while loop and if is not it re-prompts the user to enter a positive integer.

 ![Positive Number Check](Images/sumupto-positive-number-check.JPG "Number Check")